Seriously, this feature needs to be turned off.

 Shut’em down.
 It may just be that there’s too much memory being used and something clogging the tube.
 Shut down everything that is not being worked on.
 Try saving.
 If it doesn’t work, on to the next step. - Save the Drawing

-I’ve narrowed this down to something not rebuilding correctly.
+At this point, I’ve narrowed it down to a part not rebuilding correctly.
 If you’re working in the drawing and model at the same time and getting the error on the model, try switching to the drawing shutting it down and saving.
 You may get a “Would you like to Rebuild?”
-Hit yes and see if you get anywhere. - Switch to a different Configuration
+Hit Yes and see if that does the trick. - Switch to a different Configuration

 Still not working?
 Try this.
-Just try switching to a different configuration, preferably one that hasn’t been loaded.
-In the same vein, you could try, supressing everything and then unsupressing. - Delete and Re-Create a Configuration
+Just switch to a different configuration, preferably one that hasn’t been loaded.
+Likewise, you could try, suppressing everything and then unsuppressing. - Delete and Re-Create a Configuration

-If the above doesn’t work I move on to more drastic measure.
-First, I’ll switch configurations, delete the one I was on and then hit undo to see if that wakes it up.
-Most often, this gets me result I need.
-If that doesn’t do it, Ill try deleting and recreating the configuration. - Find References, Copy Files
+If the above doesn’t work, I move on to a more drastic measure.
+First, I’ll switch configurations, delete the one I was on and then hit Undo (Ctrl-Z) to see if that wakes it up.
+Most often, this gets me the result I need.
+If that doesn’t do it, I’ll try deleting and recreating the configuration. - Find References, Copy Files

-If you’ve rent your clothes and absolutely can’t start over, the last effort is to send that bad boy into SolidWorks for interrogation and wait.
-Get a hold of your VAR that sold you SolidWorks and they’ll be able to provide an impressive set of questions and the proper assistance.
+If none of these work, you’ve torn your clothes, shredded the cubicle wall fabric and absolutely can’t start over, the last effort is to send that bad boy into SolidWorks for interrogation and wait.
+Get a hold of your VAR who sold you SolidWorks and they’ll be able to provide an impressive set of questions and the proper assistance.